nikitavoloboev/data/macOS/apps/alfred/making-workflows.md

 ## My workflow in developing workflows
 I like to write all my workflows in Go language unless the workflow can be done using only Alfred builtin objects and some python/bash code.

+### Workflows in Go language
 In cases where I am planning to use Go to write the workflow.
 Here are the steps I follow.
 This assumes you have installed [alfred cli tool](https://godoc.org/github.com/jason0x43/go-alfred/alfred).

-1. create a folder in my GOPATH inside `~/go/src/github.com/nikitavoloboev/`
+1. Create a folder in my GOPATH inside `~/go/src/github.com/nikitavoloboev/`
 2. prefix the folder name with `alfred-`
 	- i.e. `alfred-twitter`
 3. initialise the folder with git as any project